Swimming pool service technician: Various Roles

 The swimming pool service technician industry has various jobs that extend beyond cleaning and sanitizing.
 Swimming pool service technicians are required to have an understanding of basic water chemistry readings, such as chlorine, pH, alkalinity, stabilizer, and salt levels.
 Additionally, they must have knowledge in maintaining and repairing pool and spa equipment, including filters, pumps, chlorinators, heaters, pool lights, and automation systems and are also responsible for maintaining safety by ensuring that diving boards, water slides, and other pool accessories are in safe working condition.

 Another aspect of repairing or installing pool equipment is setting up automation systems.
 This includes running high and low voltage wires from a main breaker box to a separate automation panel where that electricity is then sent to the various pool equipment.
 Communication wire is also sent to the equipment to switch them on and off via the automation motherboard.

-Pay Scale
+Pay scale

-The average swimming pool technician hourly pay rate in the United States is $14.
-This figure varies depending on the establishment and their pay structure, location and complexity of pool maintenance.
-Furthermore, their pay can be determined by the number of pools cleaned and whether they are paid based on a salary, hourly or daily rate.
+The average swimming pool technician hourly pay rate in the United States is $17.30.